underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ![](R-basic-dataviz_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-We can also add a legend to our plot but this is a bit cumbersome in base R, so I'd encourage you to stick around for the next class on `ggplot2` :)
+We can also add a legend to our plot but this is a bit cumbersome in base R, so I'd encourage you to stick around for the next class, "Advancing with data viz in R using ggplot2": https://github.com/underthecurve/r-dataviz-ggplot2/blob/master/R-advancing-with-dataviz.md

-In any case, let's take a look at the `legend()` function:
+For now, let's take a look at the `legend()` function:

 ```r